ministryofjustice/moj_slotpicker/README.md

 or

-Download the ZIP and use the `dist` folder.
+Download the ZIP and use the `dest` folder.

 ## Build

-### Requirements
+To compile the Sass, you will need:

-    NodeJS
+* NodeJS
-    Install Gulp.js
-    Install Sass
+* Sass Ruby Gem
+* GulpJS

+Run `gulp` to lint the JavaScript and build the CSS from the Sass source.